bendqh1/drupal/language/node_directionality_and_alignment/forcing_dir_ltr_with_javascript_includes_works_but_with_flashes.md

 I use this prefix to fix the directionality of the node in all instances, with the following JavaScript.

-For the view and edit instances I do it based on the body CSS class, such as:
+For the view and edit instances I do it based on the body CSS class, such as the following (thus it appears on the DOM tree of the webpage):

 ```
 page-node-type-ltr-page-english